 Among all the teams, Inside Edge’s data shows that the Twins have been the most wrongly discriminated against when it came to pitches inside the zone that were called balls this season.
 Just 44.3% of botched pitch calls that were missed were deemed favorable to the Twins.
 Has this negatively impacted the Twins 2013 season?
 As Costa’s points out, the Milwaukee Brewers, who at 55.3% have the highest amount of wrongly called pitches go in their favor, have nearly as bad of a record as the Twins.
 So it appears that even if the Twins had all the calls go their way, it still would not have changed the overall record much.

 What is interesting is that the Twins pitchers have an overall decent amount of strike zone presence.
 According to Fangraphs.com’s Pitchf/x data, the Twins pitching staff has the second-highest amount of zone presence at 50.7%.
 Meanwhile, Inside Edge’s data suggests that Kyle Gibson has been one unlucky fellow – getting just 79.2% of in-zone pitches called a strike.

 Before you pick up your pitchforks remember Gibson’s in-zone percentage is one of the lowest in the game at 41.9%.
 Gibson’s chaotic nature combined with his rookie status may have made it difficult for umpires to side with him on his borderline pitches.
 However, there may have been another factor that influenced his poor strike percentage.

-Gibson, a ground ball pitcher by trade, had his problems further exacerbated beyond the strike zone by the amount of grounders turned into hits – his .333 batting average of grounders was nearly 40% higher than the league average.
+Gibson, a ground ball pitcher by trade, had his problems further exacerbated, beyond the strike zone, by the percent of grounders turned into hits – his .333 batting average of grounders was nearly 40% higher than the league average.
 Armed with a solid repertoire, Gibson figures to play a substantial role in the rotation for the Twins in 2014.